wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 A volume container has storage account, bandwidth, and encryption settings for all the volumes contained in it.
 You will need to create a volume container before you can start provisioning volumes on your StorSimple device.

-Perform the following steps in the Management Portal to create a volume container.
+Perform the following steps in the Azure Management Portal to create a volume container.

 [AZURE.INCLUDE [storsimple-create-volume-container](../../includes/storsimple-create-volume-container.md)]

 ## Step 6: Create a volume

 After you create a volume container, you can provision a storage volume on the StorSimple device for your servers.
-Perform the following steps in the Management Portal to create a volume.
+Perform the following steps in the Azure  Management Portal to create a volume.

 > [AZURE.IMPORTANT] StorSimple Manager can create only thinly provisioned volumes.
 You cannot create fully provisioned or partially provisioned volumes.